LiamKleyn/Zendesk-Auto-Assign/README.md

  #### Step 3.

  Save autoassign in your scripts directory.
-This can be anywhere, I reccommend putting iton a server that is always running.
+This can be anywhere, I reccommend putting it on a server that is always running.
 Mine is in /root/scr/autoassign.py

  #### Step 4.